 Email conversations, also known as threads, represent emails in a conversation chain (such as replies and forwards stemming from an initial email).
 DISCO Review first looks for reliable conversation information from the email container (such as a conversation ID from a PST) to assemble the conversations.
 If no reliable conversation information is available, DISCO Review makes an educated guess based on the fact that to form a conversation, all emails should:

-- have the same normalized subject line
+- Have the same normalized subject line

-- have at least one common participant
+- Have at least one common participant

-- be sent within 90 days of each other
+- Be sent within 90 days of each other

 |Not part of a conversation||Part of a conversation|

-Mass tagging in the email conversation
+Mass tagging in an email conversation

-You can also make decisions on how parts of the conversation are tagged.
-Click on the tag icon next to "Conversations," click the icon next to "Apply changes to," then select whether you want the changes to apply to just this document, this document and its attachments, or the entire family of documents.
+- In the Select tags to apply or remove panel, in the Apply changes to dropdown, select whether you want the changes to apply to just this document, this document and its attachments, or the entire family of documents.
 You can also set your selection as the default tagging action.
-Then click the blue Done button.